RichardCoffee/custom-post-type/README.md

 #### Taxonomies
 After the post type has been created, an action hook is run named 'tcc_custom_post_{post-type}'.
 Hook there to run code such as registering a taxonomy.
 See the 'Taxonomies' sections below.
 The class provides its own taxonomy_registration() method.
 When used, it provides the ability to prevent term deletion for the taxonomy.
 There is also a mechanism in place to prevent specified term deletion.
-See the 'Term Deletion' section below for more information.
+See the 'Term Deletion' section below for slightly more information.

 #### Template
 A template file can be assigned for 'single' and 'archive' templates.
 A template 'folder' can also be specified.
 The filter, `tcc_assign_template_{$this->type}`, can also be used.
 I think this still needs more work.
-Let me know if you run into use cases this doesn't handle properly.
+If anyone runs into use cases that this doesn't handle properly, please let me know.

 #### Term Deletion
-The taxonomy must have been created use the class method taxonomy_registration() in order for this to work.
-There is some support for builtin taxonomies - `'nodelete'=>true` must be passed as a construction argument.
+In order to make this work, the taxonomy must be created using the internal class method taxonomy_registration(), with `'nodelete'=>true` being passed as a construction argument.
-If you want to prevent specific taxonomy terms from being deleted, append an array of the term slugs and/or names to the tax_keep property array, like so:<br>
+If you want to prevent specific taxonomy terms from being deleted, append an array of the term slugs and/or names to the class property tax_keep array, like so:<br>
 `$this->tax_keep['taxonomy-slug'] = array('term-slug-one',__('Term Name Two','text-domain'))`

 #### Text Domain